-The main objective of the project is to develop a system for SSBIA which supports users going through the stages of the Data Science Lifecycle (e.g., data preparation, data modeling).
+The main objective of the project is to develop a system for SSBIA.
 Hereby, this system shall enable users to conduct analytical functions without the need for coding or setting up a compelling IT infrastructure upfront.
 Furthermore, as knowledge is required to apply analytical functions, the system shall give clear guidance based on expert knowledge to the user.

-- Define a measurement framework for SSBIA to evaluate the artifact(s).
+- Define a Method for Implementing SSBIA within Organizations

-In summary, the design principles will be derived to extend existing Business Intelligence & Analytics Systems by making them “Self-Service”.
-In the research process, several artifacts will be created which serve as an instantiation of the design principles making the research itself observable, understandable and applied.
-The major outcome of the research will be a system, which gives clear guidance in all phases of the Data Science Lifecycle by considering the users itself.
+In summary, design knowledge will be derived to extend existing Business Intelligence & Analytics Systems by making them “Self-Service”.
+In the research process, several artifacts will be created which serve as an instantiation making the research tangible.

 View 1 serves mainly Corporate Lead Buyer material fields and regions where they should start their optimization activities.